UofTCoders/council/Council_Roles.md

 1. Responsible for coordinating and organizing the Reproducible Quantitative Methods (RQM) course (based on [the course by Christie Bahlai](https://cbahlai.github.io/rqm-template/)) at the University of Toronto with the help of the other UofT Coders executive council members;
 2. Act as the main liaison between UofT Coders and RQM host department, and/or any other groups at the University of Toronto related to the RQM course implementation.

-### Marketing Coordinator

-1. Prepare advertising materials for UofT Coders as needed (posters for special events, for example);
-2. Tweet about UofT Coders events and promote UofT Coders on social media.

 ### Peer Mentorship Coordinator